College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > FAQ

 The credits used toward one degree cannot count toward another graduate degree unless part of an approved, established combined degree program.
 Because of this, it is not advised to enroll in concurrent graduate programs.

-If you are considering beginning another degree program, please contact your advisor and college office to discuss options.
+If you are considering beginning another degree program, please contact Admissions discuss your options.

 Yes.
 However, there are limitations to double-counting when pursuing more than one graduate certificate.